dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveHL7Application.rst

     "
     .. _hl7UseNullValue:

-    :ref:`Use HL7 Null Value <hl7UseNullValue>`",boolean,"Specifies if HL7 v2 null values `(|""""|)` are used in sent HL7 messages for not present or empty entity attributes.
+    :ref:`Use HL7 Null Value <hl7UseNullValue>`",boolean,"Specifies if HL7 v2 null values (specified in segment field as `|""""|`) are used in sent HL7 messages for not present or empty entity attributes.
 Required to unset entity attributes at the remote HL7 Application.
 Overwrites value specified on Device level.

     (hl7UseNullValue)"
     "